gomorpheus/morpheus-docs/provisioning/blueprints/morpheus.rst

 Provisioning
 ^^^^^^^^^^^^

 To provision a Blueprint, navigate to ``Provisioning -> Apps`` and select the Blueprint when creating an App.
+See the `App section <https://docs.morpheusdata.com/en/latest/provisioning/apps/apps.html>`_ of |morpheus| docs for more on provisioning Apps.